 AI is not alien, it's us

-In 1945 the first programmable general-purpose electronic computer, ENIAC, could execute four hundred floating-point operations per seconds (400 FLOPS).
-Nearly 80 years later, in 2022, the fastest supercomputer can perform 1.1 exaFLOPS, which is just over one quintillion operations per second.
-We progressed from 400 FLOPS to 1,100,000,000,000,000,000 FLOPS in 80 years.
+ENIAC, the first programmable general-purpose electronic computer, completed in 1945, could execute four hundred floating-point operations per second: 400 FLOPS.
+Nearly 80 years later, in 2022, the fastest supercomputer can perform over one quintillion operations per second: 1.1 exaFLOPS.
+It took us only 80 years to progress from 400 FLOPS to 1,100,000,000,000,000,000 FLOPS.

 Imagine the writer’s room of a hit TV show, sweaty wordsmiths hammering together a script one joke at a time.
 Imagine a seasoned rock band on the tail end of a long tour, anticipating each other’s every musical change.
 Imagine an agile startup company with a twenty employees collaborating late into the night, or a powerful multi-national mega-corporation with a hundred thousand workers servicing billions of customers.
 Imagine a university, the busy kitchen at a great restaurant, the emergency room at a hospital, a championship sports team, a battalion of soldiers, or an entire country.
 Our ability to coordinate in small and large groups is one of the defining traits of our species, and interacting with or being a part of these groups is central to the human experience.

 So when we see an AI doing something “super-human,” we should visualize a team of people — it could be two people or two hundred thousand people.
 We should also consider the duration; imagine this group of people working for a minute, an hour, or a hundred years, depending on the task.
 In all cases, it’s not magic; it’s a lot of hard work compressed into a small amount of time and space.
-Also, when you ask an AI to do something, much of the work involved has already happened, it happened when the AI was trained.
-Training a large AI requires a staggering amount of computation, but once the AI has been trained, every subsequent use of the AI leverages that same work.

 AIs are not alien; they were conceived and built by humans and trained on the collected work output of humans, so AIs are more human than human; they are humanity concentrated and compressed.
 Soon we will start feeding the resulting concoction into every individual intravenously, for fractions of pennies per dose, giving all of us the power of the whole.
-Any civilization that lasts long enough would create this same technology, it’s just too obvious and too effective, and we now know it’s achievable.
+Any civilization that lasts long enough would create this same technology, it’s just too obvious and too effective, and we now know it’s possible.